Yoweri Museveni: Political pluralism and constitutional change

+In September 2004, Museveni delivered the keynote address at the Ugandan North American Association (UNAA) convention in Seattle, Washington, accompanied by First Lady Janet Museveni and U.S. Congressman Jim McDermott.

 Death of John Garang

 On 30 July 2005, Sudanese vice-president John Garang was killed when the Ugandan presidential helicopter crashed while he was flying back to Sudan from talks in Uganda.
 Garang had been Sudan's vice-president for three weeks before his death.
 Widespread speculation as to the cause of the crash led Museveni, on 10 August, to threaten the closure of media outlets that published "conspiracy theories" about Garang's death.
 In a statement, Museveni claimed that the speculation was a threat to national security.
 "I will no longer tolerate a newspaper which is like a vulture.
 Any newspaper that plays around with regional security, I will not tolerate it – I will close it."
-The following day, popular radio station KFM had its license withdrawn for broadcasting a debate on Garang's death.
+The following day, popular radio station Kampala Frequency Modulation(KFM) had its license withdrawn for broadcasting a debate on Garang's death.
 Radio presenter Andrew Mwenda was eventually arrested for sedition in connection with comments made on his KFM talk show.

 February 2006 elections

 On 17 November 2005, Museveni was chosen as the NRM's presidential candidate for the February 2006 elections.
-His candidacy for a further third term sparked criticism, as he had promised in 2001 that he was contesting for the last time.

-The arrest of the main opposition leader Kizza Besigye on 14 November – charged with treason, concealment of treason, and rape – sparked demonstrations and riots in Kampala and other towns.
+His candidacy for a further third term sparked criticism, as he had promised in 2001 that he was contesting for the last time.The arrest of the main opposition leader Kizza Besigye on 14 November – charged with treason, concealment of treason, and rape – sparked demonstrations and riots in Kampala and other towns.
 Museveni's bid for a third term, the arrest of Besigye, and the besiegement of the High Court during a hearing of Besigye's case (by a heavily armed Military Intelligence group dubbed by the press as the "Black Mambas Urban Hit Squad"), led Sweden, the Netherlands, and the United Kingdom to withhold economic support to Museveni's government because of their concerns about the country's democratic development.
 On 2 January 2006, Besigye was released after the High Court ordered his immediate release.

 The 23 February 2006 elections were Uganda's first multi-party elections in 25 years and were seen as a test of its democratic credentials.
 Although Museveni did worse than in the previous election, he was elected for another five-year tenure, having won 59 percent of the vote against Besigye's 37 percent.
 Besigye alleged fraud and rejected the result.
 The European Union and independent Ugandan electoral observers described the 2006 elections as not a fair and free contest.
 The Supreme Court of Uganda later noted that the election was marred by intimidation, violence, voter disenfranchisement and other irregularities; it voted 4–3 to uphold the results.